 The provincial operating grant included in these estimates may not be the same as the operating grant distributed by the Ministry of Education and Child Care on March 15, 2023.
 The main factors that create variances of provincial funding are actual funded enrolment as at September 30, 2023, and other provincial funding announcements made during the remainder of 2022/23 and into 2023/24.
-Other provincial grants included in these estimates, such as funding for other wage and benefit increases, Early Learning Programs and Projects, and Classroom Enhancement Fund, may not be the same as the amounts actually received.
+Other provincial grants such as the 2023/24 labour settlement funding for cost of living adjustment included in these estimates may not be the same as the amounts actually received.